= rnorm(n = 100, mean = 0, sd = 1.0) Xobs

 ## [1] -1274.247

-# The optimum is at 0, which corresponds to our mean we used to sample Xobs
+The optimum (highest peak) is at 0, which corresponds to the mean we used to sample Xobs.
+We could do the same with the sd - fix the mean and vary the sd to find it.

-However it is tedious to try all values manually to find the best value, especially if we have to optimize several values.
-For that we can use an optimizer in R which finds for us the best set of parameters:
+However it is tedious to try all values manually to find the best value, especially if we have to optimize several parameters.
+For that, we can use an optimizer in R which finds for us the best set of parameters:

 We can use the shape of the likelihood to calculate standard errors for our estimates: